brocaar/chirpstack-application-server/docs/content/install/config.md

 # ip:port to bind the join-server api interface to
 bind="0.0.0.0:8003"

-# ca certificate used by the join-server api server
+# CA certificate (optional).
+#
+# When set, the server requires a client-certificate and will validate this
+# certificate on incoming requests.
 ca_cert=""

-# tls certificate used by the join-server api server (optional)
+# TLS server-certificate (optional).
+#
+# Set this to enable TLS.
 tls_cert=""

-# tls key used by the join-server api server (optional)
+# TLS server-certificate key (optional).
+#
+# Set this to enable TLS.
 tls_key=""